kartevonmorgen/openfairdb/README.md

 ## REST API

 The API is available under `http://api.ofdb.io/v0/`.

+The current API is documented within the [openapi.yaml](https://github.com/flosse/openfairdb/blob/master/openapi.yaml) file.

 For examples how to use the API, open "network" in the developer tools in your browser and see the requests that https://kartevonmorgen.org sends.

 When you want to use the API, please contact us at helmut@bildungsagenten.com.
 The API might still change sometimes.
 We will try to let you know in that case.